Kalabasa/leanrada.com/src/pages/works/canvapasko.md

 ![billboard photo](../img/canvapasko_billboard.jpg)

-But really the best thing about this project was the participant’s entries themselves.
+The best thing about this project was the participant’s entries themselves.
 It wouldn’t be called _“Designed By You”_ for nothing!

 Some of the stories in the entries were really inspiring.
 Here are some of them from the [Facebook post](https://www.facebook.com/CanvaPhilippines/videos/420974562128240/).